lunar-natalie/fxcg/README.md

 # Prizmatron: 2084

-A multidirectional shooter for the Casio Prizm series of calculators, primarily targeting the FX-CG50.
+A multidirectional shooter for the Casio Prizm series of color graphic calculators, primarily targeting the FX-CG50.

 ## Table of contents